There are at least six kinds of anxiety-related procrastination. Here's how to understand each one—and start overcoming them.

 - You overcomplicate the issue of where to start.
 You don't know how to do all the steps in a task so you avoid doing the first logical step.

 - You like to mentally work through every possible scenario before you take the plunge.
 You get caught up in thinking about the details rather than the big picture.

-- You try to do too much yourself rather than delegate/outsource to others, because you can only be 100% confident in yourself.
+- You try to do too much yourself rather than delegate/outsource to others, because you can only be 100 percent confident in yourself.

 3. Procrastination due to overestimating the number of tasks you can get done in the time available.

-Try an experiment where you track how much you actually get done from your to do list each day.
+Try a self-experiment where you track how much you actually get done from your to-do list each day.
 Record this each evening for a week.
-The following week write a shorter to do list that reflects the average number of tasks you were able to complete per day.
+The following week, write a shorter to-do list that reflects the average number of tasks you were able to complete per day.

 Overestimating how many tasks you can get done may or not be anxiety-related.
-When it is anxiety-related, it tends to be because on some level you're worried that it'll be a catastrophe if you don't get everything done.
-Learn more about catastrophizing.
+When it is anxiety-related, it tends to be because on some level, you're worried that it'll be a catastrophe if you don't get everything done.

-For example, if reading 25 articles for your essay is something you're avoiding doing, would you still feel the need to avoid if you set yourself a more moderate goal of reading 5 articles?
+For example, if reading 25 articles for your essay is something you're avoiding doing, would you still feel the need to avoid the task if you set yourself a more moderate goal—say, reading five articles?

 Try: Identify one task that you'd be less likely to avoid if you reduced your standards (and where you're willing to try this).